fjwright/Run-REDUCE-0/UserGuide.md

 ### Francis Wright, March 2020

-Run-REDUCE is an open-source Java GUI to run the REDUCE Computer Algebra System, which must be obtained from [SourceForge](https://sourceforge.net/projects/reduce-algebra/) and installed separately.
-Run-REDUCE should find a normal REDUCE installation automatically and not **require** any initial configuration.
+Run-REDUCE is an open-source Java GUI to run the REDUCE Computer Algebra System.
+REDUCE must be obtained from [SourceForge](https://sourceforge.net/projects/reduce-algebra/) and installed separately.
+Run-REDUCE should find a standard REDUCE installation automatically and not **require** any initial configuration.

 Run-REDUCE does **not** (yet) provide typeset-quality display of mathematical notation.

-Run-REDUCE currently runs only on Microsoft Windows.
+Run-REDUCE currently runs on Microsoft Windows and Ubuntu Linux.
+It may run on other platforms, in particular other versions of Linux that are similar to Ubuntu, but I can only test on 64-bit Windows 10 and Ubuntu 18.

-## Installation
+## Install and Run

-You need to have a Java Runtime Environment, version 8 (or later), installed.
-If you don't already have this, you can install it from [java.com](https://www.java.com/).
-You also need to download the file `Run-REDUCE.jar` by clicking on the `release` tab on the GitHub project page, expanding `Assets`, clicking on `Run-REDUCE.jar` and saving it somewhere convenient, such as your home directory or the directory in which you store your REDUCE projects.
+You need to have a Java Runtime Environment (JRE), version 8 (or later), installed.
+You also need to download the file `Run-REDUCE.jar`.
+To do this, click on the `release` tab on the GitHub project page, expand `Assets`, then click on `Run-REDUCE.jar` and save it somewhere convenient, such as your home directory or the directory in which you store your REDUCE projects.
 You should then be able to run Run-REDUCE as an executable file, e.g. by double-clicking on it.
-Alternatively, you can run Run-REDUCE by executing the command
+Alternatively, you can run Run-REDUCE by executing the shell command

     java -jar Run-REDUCE.jar

 in the directory containing the file.
+This approach has the advantage that any error messages will be displayed in the shell window.

-Here is a bit more detail of how to do this:
+Here is a bit more detail:

 ### On Microsoft Windows

+You can install a suitable JRE from [java.com](https://www.java.com/).

-Open File Explorer and navigate to the folder to which you downloaded `Run-REDUCE.jar`.
+An easy way to run Run-REDUCE using a shell command is first to open File Explorer and navigate to the folder to which you downloaded `Run-REDUCE.jar`.
 In the address bar, type `cmd` and then press the *Return* key.
 This will open a Command Prompt window in the current folder.
-Type (or copy and paste) the command

-    java -jar Run-REDUCE.jar

-and then press the *Return* key.
+### On Ubuntu Linux

+You can install a suitable JRE by opening a terminal window and executing the command

+    sudo apt install openjdk-8-jre

+If you set `Run-REDUCE.jar` to be executable then you should be able to run Run-REDUCE as an executable file, e.g. by double-clicking on it.
+An easy way to run Run-REDUCE using a shell command is first to open Files and navigate to the directory to which you downloaded `Run-REDUCE.jar`.
+Right-click on this directory and select `Open in Terminal`.

 ## General Information